Perfect group: Examples

 such that f is universal with this property.
 The kernel of f is called the Schur multiplier of G because it was first studied by Issai Schur in 1904; it is isomorphic to the homology group $H_2(G)$.

 In the plus construction of algebraic K-theory, if we consider the group $\operatorname{GL}(A) = \text{colim} \operatorname{GL}_n(A)$ for a commutative ring $A$, then the subgroup of elementary matrices $E(R)$ forms a perfect subgroup.

 Ore's conjecture

-As the commutator subgroup is generated by commutators, a perfect group may contain elements that are products of commutators but not themselves commutators. Øystein Ore proved in 1951 that the alternating groups on five or more elements contained only commutators, and conjectured that this was so for all the finite non-abelian simple groups.
+As the commutator subgroup is generated by commutators, a perfect group may contain elements that are products of commutators but not themselves commutators. Øystein Ore showed in 1951 that the alternating groups on five or more elements contained only commutators, and conjectured that this was so for all the finite non-abelian simple groups.
 Ore's conjecture was finally proven in 2008.
 The proof relies on the classification theorem.